Skip to main content

 Identifier Type

 An Identifier Type is required.
 Preferably, specify a type from the Identifier Type vocabulary below.
-For types not in the vocabulary, use the Namespace in Identifiers.org as the Identifier Type.
+For types not in the vocabulary, use the Namespace in Identifiers.org Central Registry as the Identifier Type.

 Use in Research Data Australia

-Identifiers are displayed within Research Data Australia as provided by the data provider, as clickable links (when possible), and prefixed with the identifier type.
+Identifiers are displayed within Research Data Australia as provided by the contributor, as clickable links (when possible), and prefixed with the identifier type.

 Where two or more records (from the same or different data sources) share a common identifier, the records will be treated as describing the same thing.
 In Research Data Australia, these records are merged into a single search result and links to each of the merged records are displayed on the view page of each record.